Yubico/webauthn-sign-kem-extensions/README.md

        If `arkgGenerateSeed.userVerification` is `"forbidden"`,
        select an authenticator that does not always require user verification.
        If this is not possible,
-       return a DOMException whose name is “NotAllowedError”.
+       return a DOMException whose name is "NotAllowedError".

     1. If `arkgGenerateSeed.backupEligible` is `"forbidden"`,
         select an authenticator that can create credentials that are not backup eligible.
        Configure the authenticator to create a credential that is not backup eligible.
        If this is not possible,
-       return a DOMException whose name is “NotAllowedError”.
+       return a DOMException whose name is "NotAllowedError".

        If `arkgGenerateSeed.backupEligible` is `"discouraged"`,
        attempt to select an authenticator that can create credentials that are not backup eligible.